-Your DTI is the percentage of your gross (pre–tax) monthly income you spend inescapable financial obligations – in other words, on debt.
+Your total debt-to-income ratio can also be referred to as your “back-end ratio.”
+This is the percentage of your gross monthly income you spend on inescapable debt obligations.
+In other words, your total debt.

-That includes include payments on your new home, minimum payments on credit cards, fixed payments on car loans, student loans, and other loans, and things like alimony and child support.
+Your total debt includes payments on your new home, minimum payments on credit cards, fixed payments on car loans, student loans, personal loans and other types of loans, and monthly costs like alimony and child support.

-But your DTI does not include discretionary spending.
-So you should not include groceries, gas, utilities, eating out, cellphone and internet bills, and all the other spending that you can control each month.
+Your DTI is typically determined by debts that show up on your credit report and does not include discretionary spending.
+So you should not include groceries, gas, utilities, eating out, cell phone and internet bills, and all the other variable spending that you can control each month.

 Why is DTI key to your mortgage loan amount?
-Because the more you spend on debt, the less money you have leftover for your mortgage payment.
+Because the more you spend on debt obligations, the less money you have leftover for your monthly mortgage payment.